2019 Summer Music Symposium

 Cancellation and Refund Policy

-Kansas State University may cancel or postpone any course or activity because of insufficient enrollment or other unforeseen circumstances.
-If a program is canceled or postponed, K-State Global Campus will refund registration fees but cannot be held responsible for other costs, charges, or expenses, including cancellation/change charges assessed by airlines or travel agencies.
+Kansas State University School of Music, Theatre, and Dance may cancel or postpone any course or activity because of insufficient enrollment or other unforeseen circumstances.
+If a program is canceled or postponed, K-State School of Music, Theatre, and Dance will refund registration fees but cannot be held responsible for other costs, charges, or expenses, including cancellation/change charges assessed by airlines or travel agencies.

 A participant with a disability who needs accommodations or has special dietary requirements should indicate services needed at the time of registration.
-If you have further questions please contact Brandi Nelson at firstname.lastname@example.org or 785-532-2546.
+If you have further questions please contact Phillip Payne at firstname.lastname@example.org or 785-532-5764.
 Early notification is requested to ensure that accommodations can be provided in a timely manner.

 Kansas State University prohibits discrimination on the basis of race, color, ethnicity, national origin, sex (including sexual harassment and sexual violence), sexual orientation, gender identity, religion, age, ancestry, disability, genetic information, military status, or veteran status, in the University's programs and activities as required by applicable laws and regulations.
 The person designated with responsibility for coordination of compliance efforts and receipt of inquiries concerning nondiscrimination policies is the University's Title IX Coordinator: the Director of the Office of Institutional Equity, email@example.com, 103 Edwards Hall, Kansas State University, Manhattan, Kansas 66506-4801, 785-532-6220.
 The campus ADA Coordinator is the Director of Employee Relations, firstname.lastname@example.org, who may be reached at 103 Edwards Hall, Kansas State University, Manhattan, Kansas 66506-4801, 785-532-6277.